FT8

 It will take a short while to become comfortable with the software but it is fairly intuitive and there is plenty of help available both within the software via drop down boxes and also out there on the net, especially via YouTube.

-By convention, 50.323 should only be used for QSO’s outside your continent with Europe transmitting in the first sequence (Tx 00/30) and the USA/Asia transmitting second sequence (Tx 15/45)
+If you are in Europe, 50.323 should only be used for QSO’s outside your continent.
+Europe transmitting in the first sequence (Tx 00/30) and stations wishing to work into Europe transmitting second sequence (Tx 15/45)

 FT4 is a variant of FT8 and is intended for faster QSO’s (typically around half the time taken by FT8) and is therefore much more suitable for contest operation; the trade off for this increased speed is reduced sensitivity.
 It uses four tones rather than the eight used by FT8 and has a recommended frequency of 50.318.
 At present, UKSMG do not accept contest entries for FT8/FT4 QSOs.
 This is largely intended to retain the cut, thrust and excitement generated by a SSB/CW contest as well as to retain a relatively even playing field.